kubernetes/kubernetes/docs/proposals/sysctl.md

 In Linux, the sysctl interface allows an administrator to modify kernel parameters at runtime.
 Parameters are available via `/proc/sys/` virtual process file system.
-The parameters covers various subsystems such as:
+The parameters cover various subsystems such as:

 * kernel (common prefix: `kernel.`)
 * networking (common prefix: `net.`)